 Financial and managerial accounting processes will also differ in the types of reports produced by each group.
 Financial reports provide their end users with a holistic and historical account of the company's financial health.
 These reports will also follow a fairly narrowly defined format and approach.
-For example, these reports will record data as prescribed by GAPP, or Generally Accepted Accounting Principles.
+For example, these reports will record data as prescribed by GAAP, or Generally Accepted Accounting Principles.

 The most commonly compiled financial accounting reports include:

 These reports are used by investors, creditors, and regulators to assess the financial wellbeing of an organization.